smeschke/robot/README.md

 I chose 10-inch pneumatic tires so the robot can handle sidewalks, ramps, and grass reliably without suspension.
 The motors, gearboxes, and battery come from ride-on toys—they’re inexpensive, readily available, and deliver excellent torque at low speeds.

-The robot is controlled by an ESP32 running a built-in web server, allowing manual control from any phone or computer through a simple browser interface—no app required.
+The robot is controlled by an ESP32.
+The ESP32 can run a built-in web server, allowing manual control from any phone or computer through a simple browser interface—no app or extra hardware required.
+The ESP32 can also be connected to a Raspberry Pi and recieve commands serially over usb.

 🔧 Technical Snapshot